 e) Public comment on the final draft of the 2020 State Aviation Strategy.

 Please visit this page regularly for updates.

-With the objective of increasing community understanding of how airfares work, the Project Team will host community drop-in opportunities as detailed below.
+With the objective of increasing community understanding of how airfares work, the Project Team has hosted community drop-in opportunities as detailed below.

 |Regional community drop-ins||Date / Time||Location|

 |11/03/2019: Response to regional airfares inquiry continues to progress|

 A key recommendation was that the State Aviation Strategy be reviewed and updated, with considerable stakeholder and community consultation as well as independent consultants providing specialist aviation guidance.
 The review will take account of current market and economic conditions and consider the adequacy of DoT’s resources to deliver on any proposed changes to its policies or functions.

 The updated State Aviation Strategy will address each of the recommendations put forward by the Economics and Industry Standing Committee report and the 2015 Strategy and provide current assessments of aviation infrastructure, planning frameworks and policy tools across Western Australia.

 The revised State Aviation Strategy is expected to be released in late 2020, delivering an enduring, whole-of-Government approach to the implementation of State aviation policy, pursuing improved outcomes for regional WA and providing a framework for the growth of the aviation industry in WA into the future.